angelTCC/CoffeMesh/README.md

-# README.md

-# 🚀 Full-Stack Tabular Model Deployment with React, FastAPI, Docker & Kubernetes
+# 🚀 Full-Stack Model Deployment

 ## 🎯 Project Overview

-This project demonstrates how to deploy a **pretrained tabular regression model** from Hugging Face for predicting numerical values (like energy consumption or crop yield) through a fully functional web application.
+This project demonstrates how to deploy a **pretrained regression** from Hugging Face for predicting numerical values (like energy consumption or crop yield) through a fully functional web application.

 The main goals are to: